Baltic Sea Challenge

 The work in project BEST is related to the Baltic Sea Challenge, coordinated by the cities of Helsinki and Turku.
 Baltic Sea Challenge (BSC) is a network initiative that invites organisations to commit in protecting the Baltic Sea and their local waters, to building their own Baltic Sea Action Plan and to implementing it.
 In 2018 there are already 270 member organisations in the BSC Network from the countries around the Baltic Sea.
 The network is free of charge and open to every interested organization committed to take concrete action to protect waters on a voluntary basis, exceeding the requirements of law and their own core operations.

 We offer the members of the network e.g. support for creating concrete water protection measures, international framework for water protection plans, networking, visibility and exchange of experiences.
 Tools, good examples and implemented actions can be found in the Tools for water protection website.
 Welcome to the Baltic Sea Challenge network!
 Your organization can join here.

 BSR WATER – Platform on Integrated Water Cooperation

-In addition, City of Helsinki also participates in activities on stormwater management i.e. “Developing policy recommendations for implementing sustainable urban storm water management”, which are relevant for the City of Helsinki related to the work of the former iWater project (on integrated storm water managment).
-Helsinki’s role is to support and advice the stormwater work.
-Through the Baltic Sea Challenge the City of Helsinki also participates by gathering water protection and water management good practices and tools, and co-operation among stakeholders e.g. throug organising and participating in big international events.
+In addition, City of Helsinki also participates in activities on stormwater management in work package “Developing policy recommendations for implementing sustainable urban storm water management”.
+This work is relevant for the City of Helsinki relating to the work of the former iWater project (on integrated storm water management).